 Datadog’s Network Performance Monitoring enables you to visualize the flow of network traffic in cloud-based or hybrid environments.
 It allows asymmetric searches and aggregations using any tag in Datadog—so you can track, for instance, if a particular service is sending traffic across availability zones, or if retransmit rates are high for traffic directed at a particular security group.
 Datadog Network Performance Monitoring is compatible with on-premise servers and all major cloud providers, and is extremely lightweight, so you can monitor the flow of network traffic without sacrificing performance.
-Read our announcement blog post here, and use this form to request to join the beta.
+Read our announcement blog post here.

 Datadog now offers a mobile app to make it easier to triage issues when you’re on call or on the go.
 When you receive an alert or a page, you can jump right into the relevant dashboards right from your mobile device.
 The mobile app is currently in beta, and you can request access here.

 Mobile RUM provides visibility into your end users’ experience on your mobile applications.
 In Datadog, you can correlate data about how your customers are using your mobile applications to the corresponding backend traces, infrastructure-level metrics, and logs when troubleshooting performance issues.
 Sign up for more information here.

 Real User Monitoring

 Real User Monitoring (RUM) enables you to visualize and analyze the performance of your frontend applications as seen by your users.
 Understand how to improve your users’ experience by following the latency from the frontend to the backend.
 Advanced visualizations of real user data, like the one below, allow for quick and actionable insights.
 Like all other Datadog products, Real User Monitoring data can be correlated with your application traces, infrastructure-level metrics, and logs to quickly troubleshoot performance issues.
 RUM is generally available, and you can learn more about it in our RUM blog post.